 La Prosciuterria: This deli features local meats like salami and freshly made focaccia bread.
 You can also find local cheeses and wines to enjoy.
-You can sit inside this deli to enjoy a freshly made sandwich or take one with you to enjoy outdoors.
+You can sit inside this deli to enjoy a freshly made sandwich or take one with you to enjoy the outdoors.

 Venchi: A trip to Italy isn’t complete without trying gelato and Florence’s Venchi is one of the best places to find homemade gelato.
 You’ll find various delectable flavors you can try like Bronte Pistachio and Stracciatella.